TurboWarp/desktop/release-automation/README.md

 --mac-legacy
     Create app for macOS 10.13 and later (less secure than --mac).

+--mac-dir
+    Generate executables for macOS 10.15 and later but don't package into a complete DMG installer.
+    Primarily for debugging.

 --debian
     Create deb files for Debian, Ubuntu, and derivatives.